Harshal-Git/MathsAndNumbers/README.md

 	first few prime numbers: 2, 3, 5, 7, 11, 13, 17, 19...

 9. Prime factors of given number.
-Divisors of a number which are prime. (com.primeFactors)
+Divisors of a number which are prime. (com.primeFactorsOfANumber)

    -> Naive approach:
    -> Efficient solution: